Data Flow

 Flow Steps:

-- Frontend sends POST request to backend with tracking options
+- Frontend sends POST request to backend

-- Backend returns job ID to frontend (202 Accepted)
+- Backend forwards results to frontend

-- User reviews and accepts/rejects tracks
+- User reviews results and accepts as annotations or rejects

 Next Steps